+Key:

-Key: ✓ Development is appropriate ✗ Development should not be permitted.
+\checkmark Development is appropriate X Development should not be permitted.

-- † In Flood Zone 3a essential infrastructure should be designed and constructed to remain operational and safe in times of flood. - In Flood Zone 3b (functional floodplain) essential infrastructure that has to be there and has passed the Exception Test, and water-compatible uses, should be designed and constructed to: - remain operational and safe for users in times of flood; - result in no net loss of floodplain storage;
++ In Flood Zone 3a essential infrastructure should be designed and constructed to remain operational and safe in times of flood.

+In Flood Zone 3b (functional floodplain) essential infrastructure that has to be there and has passed the Exception Test, and water-compatible uses, should be designed and constructed to:

+• remain operational and safe for users in times of flood;